develosi/factor_fitness/README.md

 * Have a contact section where the user can contact the sales team with any questions or even have a live chat option.
 * Add more products to the site as at the moment there is very few.
 * Update the product details page for mobile view as the current layout doesn't fit well on a small screen.
-* Add social media login options for users signing up for the first time so there is no need to use an email address.
+* Add social media login options for users signing up for the first time so it is easier and faster.
 * Add a video background for the main home index page to add a more engaging design for new users.
 * Add more design to the emails that get sent out to users so the design fits the theme of the website.
-* Add more features to the profile page so that a user can track delivery of shipments etc.
+* Add more features to the profile page so that a user can track delivery of shipments.
-* Add the ability for users to change passwords and profile names, not just the shipping address.
+* Add the ability for users to change passwords and profile names, not just the shipping address in the profile section.
 * Give users the ability to review and give feedback scores to products within the profile section.
 * Update shopping bag layout for mobile view as it currently doesn't fit well on small screens.
-* Show that the payments are processed by Stripe with branding at checkout to give confidence to the user paying it will be secure.
+* Show that the payments are processed by Stripe with branding at checkout to give confidence to the user paying.
 * Add more features to the product management section as at present only new products can be added on this page.
 * Add more defensive programming throughout the site such as when superusers can delete products on the products page.
 #

 ### Accessibility

 I have been mindful to ensure that the site is as accessible as possible.
-The areas I have focused on:
+The areas I have focused on are:

 * Using semantic HTML with alt and aria attributes as much as possible.
 * Using wording rather than an icon when an important action is required on a button.
-* Choosing a simple easy to read font for the site with a bold style.
+* Choosing a simple easy to read font for the site with a bold style where needed.
 * Ensuring that there is a strong colour contrast throughout the site so it easy to read.
 * Extensive A11y and colour blindness accessibility testing carried out, results of all testing can be found at: [TESTING.md](TESTING.md).
 #